piotr-machura/plainsync/README.md

 - `Share` - You can share your file with other user.
 - `Delte share` - You can stop sharing your file.
 - `Close` - You will be log out and the application will get closed.

+### Client backed
+Performing every operation, the client will send a specific request to the server.
+If the request is sent correctly and the response doesn't contain any error, the result of the operation will be shown on the screen.
+If any error occurs, it will be shown on the screen and the operation will be aborted.
+Available requests are described inside the `request.py` file.
 ## Protocol details
 The protocol makes use of Python's ability to deconstruct objects into dictionaries, which can then be serialized into JSON strings and sent via a TCP connection.
 Upon receiving the message can be reconstructed into an object, making it